-The Ultimate Guide to Webinars: 41 Tips for Successful Webinars
+41 Tips & Best Practices To Create Great Webinars

 Hosting a webinar by yourself is possible, but it can drive you crazy.

-Consider getting someone (or multiple people) to work with you to make sure things go smoothly – the planning, the promotion, the webinar itself, and everything that follows.
+To avoid this, consider getting someone (or a team) to work with you to make sure things go smoothly – from the planning and the promotion to the webinar itself and everything that follows.

 They don’t necessarily have to be knowledgeable about the webinar topic, but they should be able to troubleshoot issues and moderate interactions with attendees.
 (An assistant who knows about webinar equipment and software is great.)